ims-fhs/simTimeR/cran-comments.md

-## cran-comments
-Adrian Staempfli, Christoph Strauss, Michael Schmid
-05 December 2017

-#### Test enviroments
+## Test environments
-* local operating system, Windows 10, R version 3.4.2 (2017-09-28)
+* local operating system, Windows 10, R version 3.4.2
-* ... more? --> Unix, Mac, ...
-* ...
+* local operating system, Mac OS, ...
+(Adrian ..?!)

-#### R CMD check results
+## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs
-This is the first submission of this package
+0 errors | 0 warnings | 1 note

+* This is a new release.

-#### Downstream dependencies
+## Reverse dependencies

+This is a new release, so there are no reverse dependencies.

+---